machineabuse/Dumbpad-1.1-Vial-Port/README.md

 # Dumbpad 1.1 Vial Port (Non-remappable encoder)

-This is a port for imchipwood's Dumbpad in it's v1.1 configuration with 16 switches and a single rotary encoder unit or 17 switches.
+This is my port for [imchipwood's Dumbpad](https://github.com/imchipwood/dumbpad) in it's v1.1 configuration with 16 switches and a single rotary encoder unit or 17 switches.
 Flash at your own risk!

 *DO NOT FLASH THIS ON ANY OTHER DUMBPAD VERSION OR CONFIGURATION*